sivaratrisrinivas/hoopla/README.md

 # Or using pip
 pip install -e .

-# Optional: For query enhancement (spell correction and query rewriting), create a .env file with:
+# Optional: For query enhancement and RAG, create a .env file with:
 # GEMINI_API_KEY=your_api_key_here
 ```